Morbid Angel: Steve Tucker era (1996–2003)

-In 1996, shortly after the release of their live album titled Entangled in Chaos, bassist/vocalist David Vincent departed the band and was replaced by Steve Tucker.
+In 1996, shortly after the release of their live album titled Entangled in Chaos, David Vincent departed from Morbid Angel.
+He was replaced by Steve Tucker in 1997.
 They released their fifth full-length album Formulas Fatal to the Flesh in 1998, which was considered more aggressive and complex than their previous album Domination.
 With Tucker, the band went on to release Gateways to Annihilation and Heretic in 2000 and 2003 respectively.
 Tucker briefly left Morbid Angel in 2001 and was replaced by former Hate Eternal bassist and vocalist Jared Anderson.
 That year, the band joined Pantera, Skrape, Slayer and Static-X on the Extreme Steel Tour of North America, which was Pantera's last major tour.

 In 2002, Anderson left the band and Tucker re-assumed his position as bassist and vocalist.

 Reunion with David Vincent (2004–2014)

-In 2004, Steve Tucker once again left the band, paving the way for former vocalist/bassist David Vincent to return.
+In 2004, Morbid Angel parted ways with Earache and Steve Tucker once again left the band, paving the way for former vocalist/bassist David Vincent to return.
 The band continued by touring and playing festivals such as Wacken Open Air in 2006.

 Morbid Angel's appearance on some of the mid-summer 2008 European festivals was announced as a "short break from writing and pre-production of their new 8th studio album".
 In May 2008, it was announced that Destructhor from Zyklon would be the band's new guitarist, and Destructhor would appear on the new album.

 On March 18, 2010, the band announced that Tim Yeung would play drums on the upcoming album, allowing Pete Sandoval to recover from back surgery.
 On June 22, the band entered the studio to begin the recording of their new full-length album.
 On March 5, 2011, the band headlined the Scion Rock Fest in Pomona, California.
 This performance was their first in the US in six years, aside from a one-off show in Los Angeles in May 2009.
 On March 9, Morbid Angel confirmed that their new album would be called Illud Divinum Insanus.
 The album was released on June 7 via Season of Mist.
 The album incorporated electronic sounds and deviated from the usual sound of the band.
 In an interview in December 2013, David Vincent confirmed that Pete Sandoval is no longer a member of the band, claiming that Sandoval had "found Jesus", and stating, "Pete Sandoval and Morbid Angel are not compatible", laying to rest speculation that Sandoval would eventually be returning to the band.

 Asked in a December 2014 interview about Morbid Angel's plans for 2015, Vincent replied, "We're done [touring] for awhile.
 It's time to write."
 Yeung said that the band was in talks of recording an EP.